Nearly-polynomial inverse theorem for the U^d norm in degree d+1: Preliminaries and proof outline

-The proof of Theorem~\ref{thm: homogeneous GI 2d}, for homogeneous polynomials, follows this classical recipe, except it utilizes a new correlation lemma (Lemma~\ref{lemma:avg-cor}) to obtain a correlation with a linear combination of only the lower-degree factors from each product $\a_i\b_i$ in the decomposition, which is a polynomial of degree as low as $\deg(f)/2$.
+The proof of Theorem~\ref{thm: homogeneous GI 2d}, for homogeneous polynomials, follows this classical recipe, except it utilizes a new correlation lemma (Lemma~\ref{lemma:avg-cor}) to obtain a correlation with a linear combination of only the lower-degree factors from each product $\a_i\b_i$ in the decomposition, which is a polynomial of degree at most $\deg(f)/2$ ($<d$).

 The difficulty in the non-homogeneous case of Theorem~\ref{thm:d+1-PGI-poly} is twofold.
 First, $\D^d f$ is no longer homogeneous of degree $d$, so a short decomposition of $\D^d f$ is not immediately available from its high bias.
-A significant part of this paper (Sections \ref{sec:rk*} and \ref{sec:derivatives}) is dedicated to the task of carefully obtaining a special decomposition for a general $f$ of degree $d+1$ which---while not being necessarily a homogeneous decomposition---can be used to obtain a correlation with a polynomial of degree at most $\deg(f)-2$.
+A significant part of this paper (Sections~\ref{sec:rk*} and~\ref{sec:derivatives}) is dedicated to the task of carefully obtaining a special decomposition for a general $f$ of degree $d+1$ which---while not being necessarily a homogeneous decomposition---can be used to obtain a correlation with a polynomial of degree at most $\deg(f)-2$.
 We briefly sketch now how this is done.

 In Section \ref{sec:rk*}, we introduce a new notion of rank for polynomials called $\rk^*$.
 The objective here was to find a notion of rank for which the following holds: whenever $\rk^{*}(f)$ is small, one can find a large correlation of $f$ with a polynomial of degree at most $\deg(f)-2$ (whereas for the usual notion of rank, one can only generally get $\deg(f)-1$).
-It turns out that the requirement needed is quite weak: if $f=\sum_{i=1}^r \a_i\b_i$ is a $\rk$-decomposition, for it to be a $\rk^*$ decomposition, we require the degree-$1$ polynomials in the decomposition to have linearly independent linear components.
-This requirement guarantees that the zero-locus of these polynomials is fairly large, which is essential for us to obtain significant correlation.
+It turns out that the requirement needed is quite weak: for a decomposition $f=\sum_{i=1}^r \a_i\b_i$ ($1\le\deg(\a_i)\le\deg(\b_i)<\deg(f)$) to be a $\rk^*$-decomposition, we require the degree-$1$ polynomials $\a_i$ (in fact, only those with $\deg(\a_i\b_i)=\deg(f)$) to have linearly independent linear components.
+This requirement guarantees that the zero-locus of these polynomials is fairly large after an appropriate perturbation (Lemma~\ref{lemma:pert}), which is essential for us to obtain significant correlation.